Self-guided walk through Merida’s historic downtown

 Walk the famous Paseo de Montejo in Merida

 You can’t come to Merida without seeing the grand Paseo de Montejo.
 This wide avenue built in Merida’s heyday conjectures images of Paris’s Champs-Élysées.
 Historic mansions line the grand avenue, as do many quaint cafes.

 The sidewalks along the Paseo de Montejo are the widest and most pedestrian-friendly in all of Merida.
-Frequent trees offer up shade to help protect you from Merida’s often-intense sun.
+Frequent trees offer shade to help protect you from Merida’s often intense sun.

 The most scenic stretch of Paseo de Montejo is from the Montejo Monument near Plaza Santa Ana to the Monumento a la Patria.
 This 1.6-kilometer section can take about 30 minutes to walk, each way if taking a leisurely stroll.

 To beat the heat, consider a one-way walk and return to Centro using one of the frequent public buses that run down Paseo de Montejo.
 Or walk back along the opposite side of the boulevard if it’s comfortable outside.

 You could easily spend a half-day along the Paseo de Montejo if you break apart your walk by entering museums, relaxing at cafes, gawking at mansions, taking photos, and discovering other points of interest you may stumble across along the way.

 While a slow stroll is recommended to really absorb this grand avenue, you may also consider experiencing the Paseo de Montejo more quickly by car or bicycle.

 Step back in time and into the historic mansions along the Paseo de Montejo

 You can find two notable museums while strolling the west side of the Paseo.